MuraliB123/Wisconsis-dataset-analysis/README.md

-# Machine Learning - Breast dataset analysis
+# Machine Learning - wisconsin  dataset analysis
  The project aims to provide an easy monitoring system to detect the chances of breast cancer disease among women.

 ## Approach